Erkan-Kaban/T2A1/PatrickHamerT2A1.md

 Confidentiality and annonymity are two very import aspects of the privacy act.
 User data must be kept confidential and where possible must not be linked to any unique identifiers.
 While this may seem impossible while using databases, The fact of the matter is that as long as a user knows their login details it would be possible to maintain a degree of this annonymity.
 Having two seperate databases, one used for the general purpose of the app and one used for accounts/infrastructure could be maintained, with only relevant staff able to access the information that identifies customers.
 Confidentiality coud be achieved with a combination of authentication, authorisation and encryption as per the answers to earlier questions.
 Keeping information locked behind security gateways would stop unauthorized staff accessing it and encryption would make sure that even if hackers got it, the information they had would be unusable.
 Another aspect of the IPP act is informed consent.
 That customers would know what kind of data was being collected and stored as well as who that data was being shared with.
 This could be achieved with disclaimers and disclosure agreements.
 I think in this instance transparency is probably the best safeguard, so being up fornt and discussing with customers, ensuring they understand what data is being collected, why and who it will be shared with is paramount.
+From a broader perspective, given that customers may not reside in Melbourne as I do, it is laso worth looking at other data laws throughout the world.
+The GDPR, introduced in 2018 is Europe's law on data use and collection and one of the harshest in the world.
+While more and mroe individuals and services are relying on data warehouses and cloud storage to store their data these guys have come in heavy introducing laws to curtail the over/misuse of data.
+The principles defined within are similar to those in Melbourne, with transparency being key as well as purpose limitation (only using collected data for the reasons specified to the data subject) and data minimization.
+In this instance we could compy with these rules by, obviously, being transparent with our clientele, honest with our usage of data but also keeping data we collect to the miinimum requred to perform the tasks we need to.
+Laws pertaining to storage limitations and accuracy are also very similar to those in Melbourne.
+Data must be kept up to date and only retained as long as it serves its intended purpose.
+Probably the most pertinent part of the GDPR however, is accountability.
+The act states that We will be accountable for being able to demonstrate our compliance, and to that effect should have trained staff in place to make sure we are in line with these rules at all time.
+This could of course jsut be as simple as staff training for a small team of one or two, however as the project (and thus the team) grow it may be pertinent to employ a full time Data orginization officer.
+Keeping detailed records of the storage and use of user data would also be a great way to comply.
+In the same way a tattoo artists keeps sterilisation records for hteir equiptment, so to should tech companies keep records of what is still often a barely understood, sometimes under-regulated but potentially very dangerous area of what they do.

 ### Q9 	Describe the structural aspects of the relational database model.
 Your description should include information about the structure in which data is stored and how relations are represented in that structure.